Game of Thrones Set Designer Finds Inspiration in Frank Lloyd Wright’s Work

 SUBSCRIBE TO THE QUARTERLY

-Frank Lloyd Wright Foundation members, at Subscription level and above, receive the Frank Lloyd Wright Quarterly magazine as part of their membership benefits.
+Frank Lloyd Wright Foundation members receive the Frank Lloyd Wright Quarterly magazine as part of their membership benefits.
 The spring 2019 Quarterly, “Timeless: Frank Lloyd Wright + Contemporary Pop Culture” will give readers a deeper look into Wright’s staying influence in modern-day pop culture in everything from movies, television, art, and more.